PSO-Convolutional Neural Networks with Heterogeneous Learning Rate: Background and Related Works

 \subsubsection{Learning Rate Tuning}

 When training ConvNets, learning rate might be the most essential hyperparameter as emphasized by Yoshua Bengio in the practical book ``Neural networks: Tricks of the trade"~\cite{bengio2012practical}.
+Take into account the kernel size, for example, a subtle image may be convoluted better with a small kernel size, but a larger kernel size would scan just a little worse than its counterpart~\cite{tomen2021spectral}.
+The larger the number of filters, the better the emergent patterns, though, fewer filters should not cause a significant lost in ConvNet's performance.
+Setting a learning rate is totally different as a small/large learning rate could compromise convergence in training.

-The main objective is tuning to find global minima, local minima, or generally an area where loss function obtains adequately low values (ideally the cost reaches zero $L_{(z,\theta)} \rightarrow 0$).
+The main objective of learning rate is tuning to find global minima, local minima, or generally an area where loss function obtains adequately low values (ideally the cost reaches zero $L_{(z,\theta)} \rightarrow 0$).
 Tremendous efforts have been made to reduce execution time to yield better performance.

-The goal of learning rate schedules is to regulate the learning rate following a prefixed schedule e.g. time-based decay, step decay and exponential decay.
+The goal of learning rate schedules is to regulate the learning rate following a prefixed schedule, e.g., time-based decay, step decay and exponential decay.
 Likewise, adaptive learning rate methods ease this burden by providing automated tuning.
 AdaGrad~\cite{duchi2011adaptive}, for example, is one of the pioneer adaptive schemes which performs learning rate estimation from the gradients.
-Other methods are derived from AdaGrad such as AdaDelta~\cite{zeiler2012adadelta}, AdaSecant~\cite{gulcehre2014adasecant}, RMSprop~\cite{tieleman2012lecture} and Adam~\cite{kingma2014adam}.
-The Adam optimizer - a hybrid between AdaGrad and RMSProp - for handling sparse gradients in noisy data.
-The computation can be illustrated as follows:
+Other methods are derived from AdaGrad such as AdaDelta~\cite{zeiler2012adadelta}, AdaSecant~\cite{gulcehre2014adasecant}, RMSprop~\cite{tieleman2012lecture} and Adam optimizers~\cite{kingma2014adam}.

-where $w$ and $\eta$ are the weight and the learning rate of the neural networks, respectively; $m$, $v$ and $g$ are the moving averages and gradient of the current mini-batch; and the betas ($\beta_1$, $\beta_2$) and epsilon $\epsilon$ are set to $0.9$, $0.999$ and $10^{-8}$, respectively.

-Cyclical learning rate (CLR) addresses an issue in training neural networks i.e. the need to search for the optimal initial rate and subsequent scheduling.
+Cyclical learning rate (CLR) addresses an issue in training neural networks, i.e., the need to search for the optimal initial rate and subsequent scheduling.
 The method allows the learning rate to repeatedly swing between boundary limits according to triangle policy that offers more choices in selection of the learning rate.
-In addition, CLR enhances classification accuracy in a shorter training time ~\cite{smith2017cyclical}.
+In addition, CLR enhances classification accuracy in a shorter training ~\cite{smith2017cyclical}.